c0mbat/CombatStats/README.md

 This bot is a work in progress.

 Stuff to do:
- - stats to work with different platforms
+ - stats to work with different platforms (done)
- - code to be re-written and organised
+ - code to be re-written and organised (not super necessary)
+ - add Asia stats
+ - add some more functionality